Canada, British Columbia: Okanagan & Kettle Valley Railway Bike Tour

 Naramata Heritage Inn, Naramata

-Chute Lake to Naramata 33km; Plus optional afternoon cycling/hiking options in Naramata
+Chute Lake to Naramata 33km; Plus optional afternoon cycling/hiking options in (and around) Naramata

 Penticton, Skaha Meadows, and the vineyards of Oliver ~68km